Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Related Work

+As mentioned in \Cref{sec: background}, the authors of \cite{wei2020guarantees} developed a gradient descent algorithm to solve the low-rank matrix completion problem by considering a first-order Riemannian gradient method on the manifold of fixed-rank matrices, $\mfr$.
+The objective function used in \cite{wei2020guarantees} can be seen in \eqref{eqn: P_omega qf objective}.
 The authors used a uniform sampling at random with replacement model for recovering a subset of the indices of the ground truth matrix.
 This is standard practice in existing matrix completion literature, as much of the analysis relies on concentration inequalities for sums of random matrices to get high probability guarantees.
 It follows that \eqref{eqn: P_omega qf objective} is not equivalent to $\Vert \Po(\X-\M)\Vert_\fro^2$ when indices in $\Omega$ repeat, as $\Po^2 \neq \Po$ when this occurs.
 This is distinct from \cite{vandereycken2012lowrank}, which minimized the Frobenius norm difference between the observed entries of the low-rank matrices to solve the problem.
 Additionally, \cite{vandereycken2012lowrank} demonstrates that the limit of their proposed algorithm agrees with the ground truth in the revealed entries when projected onto the tangent space of the ground truth.
 However, as the sampling operator has a non-trivial null space, noted in \cite{vandereycken2012lowrank}, this does not necessarily guarantee identification of the ground truth.
 In contrast, \cite{wei2020guarantees} establishes linear convergence to the ground truth solution in a local neighborhood of the ground truth, with high probability.
 After defining \eqref{eqn: P_omega qf objective}, \cite{wei2020guarantees} constructs a Riemannian gradient descent procedure similar to the retraction procedure described in \Cref{subsec: intro to RO} for its solution.

 In addition to this approach, the work in \cite{wei2020guarantees} considered two initialization schemes.
 One is a simple one-step hard threshold onto $\mfr$, and is given by $\X_0 = \frac{n^2}{m}\mathcal{H}_r(\Po(\M))$.
 Additionally, a more delicate initialization can be considered by partitioning the set $\Omega$ into $S$ equally sized subsets, and performing one Riemannian gradient descent step for each subset.
 This Riemannian resampling initialization breaks the dependence on each iterate from the previous, and provides a more reliable initialization for large enough sample sizes.